About to take delivery of a new motorhome or want to plan a hitch free trip?

 - Use the campsite facilities for the loo, washing up and showering rather than putting the burden on the motorhome – and to save lots of trips emptying the waste and filling up the water – as well as cleaning the bathroom when it’s time to go home!

-- Be prepared for the weather: If you’re motorcaravanning in England then you’ll probably need to pack for every season.
+- Be prepared for the weather: If you’re motorhoming in the UK then you’ll probably need to pack for every season.
 Take cards, games, books and crafts (we took knitting) rather than turning to the TV, so you spend some quality time together as a family or couple.
 And don’t forget waterproofs and wellies so you can still enjoy the Great British outdoors.

 - Don’t forget your motorhome insurance: It also makes sense to include breakdown and a good level of cover to get you out of any sticky situations like being stuck in the mud.
-Don’t forget to cover your motorhome contents.
+Don’t forget to make sure you have cover for your motorhome contents too.
+Click here to get a motorhome insurance quote

 - Shut it!
 Make sure all doors, windows, cupboards, lockers and rooflights are closed and locked before setting off from home or the campsite to stop things flying around the van or out of it when you hit the road.
 Plus preventing any accidental damage to windows and rooflights and costly repair bills.